rawilk/laravel-form-components/docs/rich-text/quill.md

 Be sure to replace `1.0.0` with the version you are planning on using.

+See [Third-Party Assets](/docs/laravel-form-components/{version}/installation#user-content-third-party-assets) on the installation guide for further setup information.

 ## Basic Usage

 The most basic usage of the `quill` component involves just adding a self-closing tag: